 Best for Families: Horseshoe Bay Resort

 Easily one of the most beloved resorts in Central Texas, Horseshoe Bay Resort is the ideal place to spend a weekend with your family in tow.
 Boasting stunning views of Lake LBJ and the bright green hills of the region, Horseshoe Bay is replete with kid-friendly activities and amenities that the whole family is bound to love.
-To start, there’s plenty of programming, such as a kid’s club (for ages four to 12) that features a rock climbing wall, arts and crafts, and a tunnel slide.
 The resort itself is home to three championship golf courses, heated outdoor pools, clay tennis courts, a state-of-the-art spa, a huge hot tub big enough to fit 27 people, and, of course, proximity to a nearby beach area (that includes a wading area for kids).

 Best for Romance: The Vineyard at Florence

 It’s not a trip to Hill Country without sampling some delicious local wines and touring the region’s many vineyards.
 For the perfect romantic getaway, book a stay at The Vineyard at Florence, where you and your beloved will be able to taste the finest Texas wines in the lap of Tuscan luxury.
-Directly inspired by Old World Italian architecture, the property is home to 32 acres of vines, plus two private homes available for rent and other guest accommodations.
-In addition, the Vineyard at Florence boasts a saltwater pool, fitness center, and an on-site cafe, where guests can enjoy a European-style brunch buffet (homemade pastries, quiche, soft scrambled eggs, rosemary-roasted potatoes, and other yummy dishes) and, in the evenings, select one of two wine flights to try.
+Directly inspired by Old World Italian architecture, the property is home to 32 acres of vines, plus rooms, suites, and a private 5-bedroom villa.
+In addition, the Vineyard at Florence boasts an infinity pool, fitness center, and an on-site cafe, where guests can enjoy a European-style brunch buffet (homemade pastries, quiche, soft scrambled eggs, rosemary-roasted potatoes, and other yummy dishes) and, in the evenings, select one of two wine flights to try.
 Suites are Tuscan-styled, with gleaming wood accents, antique furniture, and luxury amenities, in addition to floor-to-ceiling windows that afford panoramic views of the surrounding countryside.
 For a real treat, couples should book a side-by-side massage or personalized facial treatment at the day spa.

 Best for Luxury: Lake Austin Spa Resort